Scoring wonder-goals not an unfamiliar territory - East Bengal's Bright Enobakhare | Goal.com

 "I think, when I scored (against Goa), everyone just relaxed.
 We thought it was all over.
 Anything can happen in one minute.
 When it happened (Goa equalised), we realised that the game is still on.
 So, everyone had to try to get as many points as we could get."

-Enobakhare’s goal against Goa was hailed as one of the best solo goals scored in the history of the ISL.
-However, the former Wolverhampton Wanderers striker mentioned that this wasn’t the only solo goal scored in his career.
-However, it must be mentioned that the goal scored against Barnett was a tap-in with an assist from Adam Le Fondre, now who plies his trade for Mumbai City FC.
+His goal against Goa was hailed as one of the best solo goals scored in the history of the ISL.
+However, the former Wolves striker mentioned that this wasn’t the only solo goal scored in his career.
+However, it must be mentioned that the goal scored against Barnet was a tap-in with an assist from Adam le Fondre, now who plies his trade for Mumbai City.
 Enobakhare did score a wonder-goal but that was in a pre-season game against Doncaster Rovers.

 “Yes, I've done it (scored an as good solo goal) before.
 In my first debut (start) with Wolves, when I was 17, against Barnet.
 I think that goal was even better than this," he claimed.